Soul Care and Faith Companionship:

 Spiritual Direction or Psychotherapy/Counselling?

 It should be noted that there are distinctions between spiritual direction and psychotherapy.
 In general it might be said that therapy and counseling deal primarily with problem areas of one’s life and attempt to bring healthy resolution to issues.
 Spiritual direction is concerned with finding and responding to God in the midst of pain or disorder as well as in the rest of life.
 Problem and issue solving is not the primary focus of spiritual direction.

 There are several things for you to notice and consider prayerfully before you enter into this journey of spiritual direction with me:

 In spiritual direction an appointment or session usually lasts for an hour, once a month.
-I meet with directees in person on Fridays.
-I can also arrange sessions on other days by Skype.
-It is up to you to set up an appointment with me.
-I will do my best to accommodate your needs.
+Currently I can only meet with directees on Friday mornings via Zoom/Google Meet.
 I can speak fluently in both English and Chinese (Cantonese and Mandarin).
 Please feel free to use the language that is most comfortable for you.

 Prayer is an essential part of this ministry.
 It is important that you commit to cultivate your own prayer life, take time to notice what’s stirring in your heart, and then decide what you would like me to process with you during our time together.

 As spiritual direction is basically a ministry of relationship, I want to invite you into a six-month commitment to journeying together.
 At the end of that time we will reassess and discern together whether the relationship is fruitful and should be continued or not.

 4. Session Fee